11 Men Ariana Grande Has Dated, Including New Boyfriend Ethan Slater

 Grande and Gomez first confirmed their relationship in May 2020 with the former and Justin Bieber's "Stuck With U" music video, which showed the then-couple isolating together at her home in Los Angeles.
 Fast forward to July 17, People confirmed that the pair had separated after two years of marriage, with a source claiming the breakup happened earlier this year.
 The former couple settled their divorce in October, per People.

 Adding to the buzz surrounding the pair's split, People reported on July 20 that Grande has already moved on from Gomez with her "Wicked" costar, Ethan Slater.
-Reps for Grande and Slater did not immediately respond to POPSUGAR's request for comment on their reported relationship.
+Reps for Grande and Slater did not respond to POPSUGAR's request for comment on their reported relationship.

-Prior to Gomez, Grande dated a variety of different men — from musicians to backup dancers to a YouTube star — and she's often pulled inspiration from those relationships to write some of her hit songs.
+Prior to Gomez, Grande dated a variety of different men — from musicians to backup dancers and a YouTube star — and she's often pulled inspiration from those relationships to write some of her hit songs.
 Perhaps most famously, Grande wrote "Thank U, Next" in 2019, shortly after she called off her engagement to Pete Davidson, and she name-dropped four of her famous exes on the track, too.
 But she's also written devastating love songs like "POV," "Imagine," and "Moonlight," as well as very sexy tracks like "34+35," "Side to Side," and "Greedy."